Particular/NServiceBus.Bootstrap.WindowsService/README.md

     PM> Install-Package NServiceBus.SelfHostStarter

+### How to use

+Create a new Console Application and install the nuget package.

 ### Single use nuget

 This is a "single use nuget".
 So it after install, and adding code to your project, it will remove itself.
 Since it is single use there will never be any "upgrade", this is a "use and discard" approach.